sassdavid/dotfiles/README.md

 both themes but you can use any theme you'd like.

 If you want to see icons you'll need a "nerd font".
 There's hundreds of them on <https://www.nerdfonts.com/font-downloads> with previews.
-I personally use Inconsolata NF which these dotfiles install for you.
+I personally use JetBrainsMono NF which these dotfiles install for you.

 ### Setting a theme